Page loading ... Please wait.

 bibliography

-Blueberry Pie Tested Recipe & Video
+Blueberry Pie Recipe & Video

 Printer Friendly Page

-Nothing reminds me more of summer than a freshly baked Blueberry Pie full of big and plump, sweet and juicy berries.
-The important thing to remember when making a fruit pie is to start with good quality blueberries.
+The important thing to remember when making any fruit pie is to start with good quality blueberries.
 If using cultivated blueberries make sure they are firm, plump, fragrant, and dark blue with a dusty white bloom.
 The white bloom is the blueberry's natural protection against the sun and is a sign of freshness.
+It is important to pick through the blueberries and discard any soft, moldy, or crushed ones.
+Because blueberries have such great flavor all this pie filling needs, besides the berries, is a little cornstarch to thicken the juices, a little sugar for sweetness, and lemon juice and lemon zest to highlight the flavors.

 Related Recipes You May Like